socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

          0     wValue
          0     wIndex

-Weirdly enough, the reply data appear to contain a LITTLE ENDIAN 32bit
+Weirdly enough, the reply data is the only place in the Notepad USB protocol which uses a multibyte value in LITTLE ENDIAN.
-value:

     bd 07 00 01 00 00 00 00
-    ┗━━━━━━━━━┩
+    ┗━━━━━━━━━┩ ┗━━━━━━━━━┩
+              │           └── always observed full of 0x00
               └────────────── meter value in LITTLE ENDIAN!
                               observed range: 0x0000008e ..
 0x010007bd
                               continuously 0x00000000 while is ducker off

-To map the integer values to dB values, the following equation looks
+To map the integer values to dB values, the following equation looks plausible (TODO: needs proper confirmation with the GUI):
-plausible:

                            /  meter_uint  \
     meter_dB = 20 * log10 |  ------------  |